MadhavKauntia/my-notes/backend/database/fundamentals-of-database-engineering.md

 - **Shared Lock** - When multiple processes hold a shared lock over a resource, they can all access the resource but cannot alter the value of the resource.

 - To prevent double booking, we need to use **two-phase locking**.
 We do this by obtaining an exclusive lock to the resource by one process so that both processes don't end up updating the same resource.

+## Database Replication

+### Master/Backup Replication

+- One master/leader node that accepts writes/DDLs.
+- One or more backup nodes that receive those writes from the master
+- Simple to implement as there are no conflicts

+### Multi-Master Replication

+- Multiple master/leader nodes that accept writes/DDLs.
+- One or more backup nodes that receive those writes from the masters
+- Need to resolve conflicts

+### Synchronous vs Asynchronous Replication

+- **Synchronous Replication** - A write transaction to the master will be blocked until it is written to the backup/standby nodes.
+- **Asynchronous Replication** - A write transaction is considered successful if it is wriiten to the master.
+Then, the writes are asynchronously applied to the backup nodes.